Caran d'Ache artists coloured pencils are imported from Geneva in Switzerland, They are marketed in a range of individual brands.

-This is a water soluble pencil with a soft feel which works well both as a dry pencil and an aquarelle.
-This also has the same 120 colours as Pablo.
-If you could only afford one good full set with a wide number of options, Supracolor Soft would be a good choice as they work well wet or dry.
+Supracolor Soft are a water soluble pencil with a soft feel which works well both as a dry pencil and an aquarelle.
+This brand also has the same 120 colour range as Pablo.
+If you could only afford one good full set with a wide number of options, Supracolor Soft would be a good choice.
 Single replacement pencils are readily available over the internet.

 One good point with the Supracolor pencils is the fact that when the dry pigment is wet, the colour becomes more intense (in common with all aquarelles).
 However, this brand has very little colour shift so the colour you put down remains the colour you wanted.

-In summer 2013 Caran d'Ache MUSEUM AQUARELLE PENCILS were introduced into the UK.
+In the summer of 2013 Caran d'Ache Museum Aquarelle Pencils were introduced into the UK.

-These Caran d'Ache pencils have a high pigment level All the 76 colours are lightfast.
+The Caran d'Ache Luminance pencils have a high pigment level.
+All the 76 colours are lightfast.
 However, some colours come in varying tone strengths, so you don't actually get 76 unique colours.
 The idea of having two or three shades of a colour is helpful to the artist, however, and the collection is a good one.